 A19.
 Except as discussed below, normal reinstatement rules apply to most employers.
 This means that an employee who is on FMLA leave is entitled to no greater protection from layoffs, furloughs, terminations, or otherwise than he or she would have had but for taking the leave.
 Therefore, provided an employer is not influenced by the employee being on leave, an employee could be furloughed or discharged if the employer implements a reduction in force.

-If a layoff occurs, the employee’s ability to take leave (and the pay that comes with it) effectively ends and he or she may be entitled to unemployment benefits (which is currently enhanced under the FFCRA and the Coronavirus Aid, Relief, and Economic Security (CARES) Act,).
+If a layoff occurs, the employee’s ability to take leave (and the pay that comes with it) effectively ends and he or she may be entitled to unemployment benefits (which may be enhanced under state action to provide funds pursuant to an executive order).
 Additionally, because normal reinstatement rules under the FMLA apply, a “key” employee (that is, a salaried employee who is a top 10 percent wage earner within 75 miles) may be denied reinstatement if it would result in grievous economic injury to reinstate him or her.
 (See question 43 of the DOL’s Q&As on this topic.)